opf/openproject/docs/system-admin-guide/manage-work-packages/work-package-settings/README.md

 4. **Use current date as start date for new work packages**.
 This way the current date will always be set as a start date if your create new work packages.
 Also, if you copy projects, the new work packages will get the current date as start date.

 5. **Calculate the work package done ratio with** ... defines how the **Progress %** field is calculated for work packages.
-If you choose “disable”, the filed will not be shown.
-If you  select “Use the work package field”, the Progress % field can be manually set in 10% steps  directly in the work package  attribute.
-If you opt for „Use the work package status“, the Progress % field is chosen based on the [status of a work package](../work-package-status).
-In this case a % done value is assigned to every status (for example, “tested” is assigned 80%),  which is then adapted if the status changes.
+If you choose "disable", the field will not be shown.
+If you  select "Use the work package field", the Progress % field can be manually set in 10% steps  directly in the work package  attribute.
+If you opt for „Use the work package status", the Progress % field is chosen based on the [status of a work package](../work-package-status).
+In this case a % done value is assigned to every status (for example, "tested" is assigned 80%),  which is then adapted if the status changes.

 6. **Work package export limit**.
 This setting defines how many work packages you can export at the same time, for example in the the work package lists.